wescamp/betrayal_of_thaeylan-1.8/betrayal_of_thaeylan/README.txt

 5. Change log
 -------------

+v0.6.1
+Released 31 Mar 2011
+- New unit trees separated from mainline to prevent OOS errors when playing regular multiplayer
+- Scrapper and Scout lines had their terrain defenses adjusted to make them more vulnerable
+- Female Mages can now level into Blue Mages
+- Difficulty levels should be set properly for both players

 v0.6
 Released 12 Mar 2011
 - Normal/Hard difficulties now available (choice is once at the beginning of the first scenario)